Your Cart

 Also, protein helps stabilize blood sugar.
 Eating foods with protein can slow down the absorption of sugar during a meal.
 Protein foods also help create satiety, so your daily calorie intake can also decrease.

-Supplement-wise, Bone Broth Protein powders are ideal for people looking to increase their intake of protein, collagen and beneficial cofactors that support healthy joints, a healthy gut and healthy skin.
-Boasting 20 grams of protein per serving, it also features 19 amino acids.
+Supplement-wise, Ancient Nutrition's Whey Protein (which includes collagen), the new Multi Protein and Bone Broth Protein powders are ideal for people looking to increase their intake of protein, collagen and beneficial cofactors that support the muscles, healthy joints, a healthy gut and healthy skin.
 These powders can be used in smoothies, bone broth drinks, soups and even baked goods.

 Meanwhile, mixed plant proteins, which are those made with a blend of superfoods such as Ancient Nutrition’s Plant Protein+, can be a useful way to increase protein intake (15 grams per serving) for those who may have difficulty meeting their needs — such as vegans, vegetarians or older adults.
 Made with seeds such as hemp, pumpkin and flax, this supplement is formulated to promote a healthy body composition and to support fat metabolism.